 Conditions InDepth: Alzheimer’s Disease

 Alzheimer’s disease is a chronic, slowly progressive, gradual in onset, irreversible condition that destroys brain nerve cells and other structures in the central nervous system.
-People with Alzheimer’s disease slowly develop dementia —a loss of memory and intellectual and social skills that result in confusion, disorientation, and the inability to think, reason, and understand.
-The decline in cognition and memory results in activities of daily living to performed with increasing difficulty.
-People with Alzheimer’s disease (and other dementias) have symptoms that can change from day to day, usually getting worse but occasionally seeming to get better.
-However, people with Alzheimer’s disease do get worse over time, especially regarding memory loss (which is the most common initial symptom).Common symptoms include:
+People with Alzheimer’s disease slowly develop dementia—a loss of memory and intellectual and social skills that result in confusion, disorientation, and the inability to think, reason, and understand.
+The decline in cognition and memory results in activities of daily living to be performed with increasing difficulty.
+People with Alzheimer’s disease (and other dementias) have symptoms that can change from day to day.
+There seem to be occasional times when improvement may be noticed, but over time the disease progressively worsens.
+The most common symptoms is memory loss.

 |Areas of the Brain Affected by Alzheimer's Disease|